lingeringsocket/shlurd/openhab/README.md

 # Try It Out

-In order to really speak with OpenHAB, you need to set up speech recognition and generation services, as described in [the OpenHAB multimedia docs](http://docs.openhab.org/configuration/multimedia.html).
+In order to really speak with OpenHAB, you need to set up audio source/sink and speech recognition/generation services, as described in [the OpenHAB multimedia docs](http://docs.openhab.org/configuration/multimedia.html).

 You can also use a text interface via [the OpenHAB console](http://docs.openhab.org/administration/console.html).
 Try something like:

     smarthome:voice interpret are any doors open?

 You should get a response such as `Yes, some doors are open.`

+# Android

+If you want to use your Android phone to send voice commands, add this to your items file:

+    String VoiceCommand "Voice Command"

+ And then this to your rules file:

+    rule InterpretVoice
+    when
+      Item VoiceCommand received command
+    then
+      var String command = VoiceCommand.state.toString
+      var String result = interpret(command, "shlurdhli")
+      say(result)
+    end

+This forwarding is necessary because the Android app ignores the setting for **Default Human Language Interpreter**.

 # Eclipse Build